 Let your nose guide you on this one.
 Perfume may last anywhere from three to five years, possibly longer, but you’ll know when it’s time to get rid of it.

-Unless it has a clear expiration date on it, it should be safe to keep for a few years.
+Unless it has a clear expiration date, it should be safe to keep for a few years.
 However, once it’s opened, the above time frames will come into play.

 If you’d like to be more mindful of each product’s shelf life, grab a Sharpie and make a small note of the date on each product as you open them.